Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

-Based on the result of Theorem \ref{th:cr}, we derive batch versions of the main results of Section \ref{sec:sob} for the BOA procedure.
-As an example, using the second order regret bound of Theorem \ref{th:reg} and the online to batch conversion of Theorem \ref{th:cr} we obtain \begin{thm} Assume that $\eta>0 $ satisfies condition \eqref{eq:eta}.
-The cumulative risk of the BOA procedure satisfies, with probability $1-e^{-x}$, $x>0$:
+Using the stochastic conversion of Theorem \ref{th:cr}, we derive from the regret bounds of Section \ref{sec:sob} second order bounds on the cumulative predictive risk of the BOA procedure.
+As an example, using the second order regret bound of Theorem \ref{th:reg} and the stochastic conversion of Theorem \ref{th:cr} we obtain \begin{thm} Assume that the non adaptive BOA procedure described in Figure \ref{fig:1} is such that $\eta=\eta_{j,t} $ for $1\le j\le M$, $0\le t\le n$ satisfies condition \eqref{eq:eta}.
+The BOA procedure with $ \ell_{j,t}= \ell(Y_{t},f_{j,t-1}(X_t))-\ell(Y_{t},\hat f_{t-1}(X_{t})) $ has its cumulative predictive risk that satisfies, with probability $1-e^{-x}$, $x>0$: